Eschatologue/CM_wiki/docs/spells/description/r.md

 **Components:** V, S, M (rare oils worth 1,000+ GP, which the spell consumes)
 **Duration:** Instantaneous

 You touch a dead Humanoid or a piece of one.
 If the creature has been dead no longer than 10 days, the spell forms a new body for it and calls the soul to enter that body.
-Roll 1d10 and consult the table below to determine the body’s species, or the DM chooses another playable species.
+Roll 1d10 and consult the table below to determine the body's species, or the DM chooses another playable species.

 | 1d10 | Species |
 |:-:|---|